danionescu0/home-automation/python-server/readme.md

 * in email, sending email with password and receiving email for notifications
 * path for burgler alarm sounds
 * in logging_config dictionary you can configure the log file and max entries
+* timezone is self explanatory
+* remote_speaker you cand configure the host, user and password for the remote_speaker, more details []here](https://github.com/danionescu0/home-automation/tree/master/remote-speaker)

 ## actuators.py
 * conf is a dictionary with every available actuator
-* an actuator has the following propreties: state, type, device_type, communicator, send_to_device, command
+* an actuator has the following propreties:
 * the 'state' can be True or False, defaults with the given value
 * the 'type' can be 'bi', 'single' and it corresponds to the values that an actuator can have a 'single' type can only have one state: False, the 'bi' type can have True or False
 * the 'device_type' can be: door, courtain, light. powerSocket etc
+* the 'room' is the room name
 * the 'communicator' can be : 'bluetooth' or 'serial' and it corresopond with the communication method
 * the 'send_to_device' is the name of the device that the commands will be sent to
+* the 'encription' can be 'plain' or 'aes' and it's used to encript serial communication between central server and peripherial arduinos
 * the 'command' is a dictionary with values for each state ex: {False: '3C|', True: '3O|'}

 ## sensors.py
 * the 'type' can be 'humidity', 'temperature', 'presence', 'light', 'rain', 'fingerprint', 'phoneIsHome'